MiguelFranken/melodii/README.md

 - Mat, Arc, Box: Configuration controls for the FabBand instruments.
 - [Matrix](#matrix): A simple, looping instrument.

+## Local instruments
+The local instruments are built into the Mix and can be used from the GUI.
+They can be useful to get yourself familiarized with the GUI, since you do not need to connect an instrument to the Mix.

+> Be aware that to combat latency, by default the local instruments will use direct communication.
+I.e., they will not send messages to the server, but pass them directly to the Mix's sound generator.
+This means that when you connect to the Mix with another device, you will not hear those sounds, because it will not receive them from the server as they are not sent to the server at all.
+If you want to hear those sounds, you can ask the Mix to send all messages to server by disabling "Direct communication" in the [settings](#settings).
+Then, other Mix GUIs will receive these messages from the server they are connected to.

 ### Matrix
 The simplest place to try out the Mix is the Matrix.
 To get an interactive tutorial, use the "Help > Tutorial" menu in the top left.